PREreview/champions-handbook/Resources/PREreview-resources.md

 ----
 ## The Open Reviewers Toolkit
 With a focus on promoting equity, diversity, and inclusion, the [Open Reviewers Workshop](https://prereview.org/trainings) is designed for researchers at all career levels who are interested in engaging in ethical and constructive manuscript peer review.
-The Open Reviewers Toolkit comprises three guides to help with the unbiased composition and assessment of research manuscripts:
+The Open Reviewers Toolkit comprises three **freely available and openly licensed guides guides** to help guide the socially-conscious and constructive composition and assessment of research manuscripts:

 -The **Bias Reflection Guide** is a tool to help a reviewer assess their own biases, guiding them through a non-judgmental, self-reflective process.
 (Available in [English (original)](https://doi.org/10.5281/zenodo.5484051), [español](https://doi.org/10.5281/zenodo.14845399), and [português brasileiro](https://doi.org/10.5281/zenodo.17153256))